 Professional Selling 1998

 IBZ is a mid-sized technology company that has had some tough years but has turned the corner.
-It pays its reps a combination of salary and bonus for achievement of targets.
+It pays its reps a combination of salary and bonus for the achievement of targets.
 This year the bonus plans have a super bonus portion which accelerates when a rep is 5% over quota.

 Jane wants to get 2009 off to a great start.
 However, as she shared in one of our monthly coaching sessions, she is frustrated with one of her most tenured sales reps.